 Silvery-blue, white, fawn

-Pitbulls are among the most popular dog breeds in the world.
-They are also one of the most feared.
-Proud and powerful, Pitbulls come in a plethora of colors and sizes.
-One of the most intriguing variations is the Blue Fawn Pitbull.
-Featuring a silvery-blue coat and a unique red nose that are the results from a homozygous recessive gene, the Blue Fawn Pitbull is an exquisite looking dog and a fiercely loyal canine companion.
+Pitbulls are among the most popular dog breeds in the world and one of the most feared.
+Pitbulls come in several colors and sizes., and one of the most intriguing variations is the Blue Fawn Pitbull.
+Featuring a silvery-blue coat and a unique red nose that are the results of a homozygous recessive gene, the Blue Fawn Pitbull is an exquisite-looking dog and a fiercely loyal canine companion.

-The phrase “Pitbull” refers to a specific group of dogs and not a singular breed.
-Breeds that can be classified as Pitbulls include American Pitbull Terriers, American Staffordshire Terriers, and Staffordshire Bull Terriers.
+The phrase “Pitbull” refers to a group of dogs and not a singular breed.
+Breeds classified as Pitbulls include American Pitbull Terriers, American Staffordshire Terriers, and Staffordshire Bull Terriers.

 Initially bred as a cross between Bulldogs and Terriers, some breeders developed them into fierce fighting dogs.
 As a result, Pitbulls are stocky and muscular “bodyguards” that always keep a protective eye on those they love.

-Though Pitbull puppies can be adorable, it’s crucial to start socializing them with other dogs and people from an early age to ensure their trust in both their two-legged and four-legged friends.
+Though Pitbull puppies can be adorable, it’s crucial to start socializing them with other dogs and people early to ensure their trust in both their two-legged and four-legged friends.

 1. Pitbulls Are Emotional Dogs

-These dogs, like their human companions, have a wide spectrum of emotions.
-On the upside, this enables Blue Fawn Pitbulls to easily bond with their owners and other dogs.
+Like their human companions, Pitbulls have a wide spectrum of emotions.
+On the upside, this enables Blue Fawn Pitbulls to bond with their owners and other dogs easily.
 However, they can also display bullheadedness and other complex behaviors.
-This is why it is so crucial to start training your puppy from a very young age.
+That is why it is so crucial to start training your puppy from a very young age.

 2. Pitbulls Great Companions for Kids

 Despite their harsh reputation, underneath the brawny exterior is a total sweetheart of a dog.
-Believe it or not, if socialized early, Blue Fawn Pitbulls are great with children.
+Believe it or not, Blue Fawn Pitbulls are great with children if socialized early.